MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 - Saving files to OneDrive backs up your users' data in the cloud and gives them access to their files from any device.

-For these reasons, we recommend moving or redirecting Desktop and Documents folders to OneDrive with Folder Backup if you're an enterprise or large organization.
+For these reasons, we recommend moving (redirecting) Desktop and Documents folders to OneDrive with Folder Backup if you're an enterprise or large organization.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md).
-Small or medium businesses may also find this useful, but keep in mind you'll need some experience configuring policies.
+Small or medium businesses may also find this useful, but keep in mind you'll need some experience configuring settings.
 For info about the end-user experience, see [Protect your files by saving them to OneDrive](https://support.office.com/article/d61a7930-a6fb-4b95-b28a-6552e77c3057).

 > [!NOTE]
 > OneDrive sync for macOS runs natively on Apple silicon.
 This support is generally available starting with build 22.022.

 ## Prepare to move Desktop and Documents folders on existing devices

-The [standalone OneDrive sync app](https://support.microsoft.com/en-us/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac) (not from the Mac App Store) is required for Folder Backup.
+The [standalone OneDrive sync app](https://support.microsoft.com/office/845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac) (not from the Mac App Store) is required for Folder Backup.
 This app requires Full Disk Access, which can be granted and deployed by IT admins.

 We recommend that you upgrade to the latest available build before you deploy.